-Promotion of Farmhouse.
+Promotion of Farmhouse

-We continue to promote the School through the engagement with our parent community with events such as Grandparents, Mother's and Father's Days, Open Days, and Orientation evenings for each stage of education offered.
+We continue to promote the School through the engagement with our parent community with events such as Grandparents, Mother's and Father's Days, Open Days, Trivia Night, and Orientation evenings for each stage of education offered.
 Parents have welcomed and appreciated class visitation and lesson observations at North Head.
-We are now working to introduce this practice at North Balgowlah.
+This practice was reintroduced at North Balgowlah.
+The Trivia Night, organised by parents, was a wonderful way to bring the school, and wider community together.